Restaurant Equipment Purchasing Guide

 In cases in which concealed damage is noticed after the freight bill is signed, call the transport agent within seven days to request an inspection of the merchandise.
 Keep all packaging materials and do not remove the damaged item from the premises.
 Once the inspection is complete, retain a copy of the inspection report and contact the transport provider for information on how to move forward with repairs or replacement.
 Please note that it is your responsibility as the buyer to make damage claims.

-5. Make Sure to Meet All Local Codes
+5. Meet All Local Codes

 Before purchasing commercial restaurant equipment, you should check all health, fire, and building codes to see the specific requirements of your commercial kitchen.
 Local codes vary widely across the country, so what is acceptable in one location might be prohibited a few miles down the road.
 Equipment that can be operated without a vent in some areas has to be placed under a hood in other locations.
 Partner with your local government to ensure the layout and equipment you are considering is in line with local codes.
 Violations of these codes could lead to hefty fines or closure and can cost you thousands of dollars as you work to rectify the problem.